tldr-pages/tldr/contributing-guides/style-guide.md

 Some PowerShell commands may introduce aliases which fall into one of these three categories:

-1. **Substituting an existing Windows Command Prompt (`cmd`) command**, such as `cd` aliasing to `Set-Location` with different command options.
+1. **Replaces an existing Windows Command Prompt (`cmd`) command**, such as `cd` aliasing to `Set-Location` with different command options.
 In this case, add the following alias note into the second line of the original
 Command Prompt command's tldr description, for example:

 ```md